This page provides a variety of resources regarding legal US online poker.

-The 2016 effort differs from the 2015 push in that the horse racing industry is largely in favor of the bill, thanks to a subsidy in the tens of millions of dollars it would receive as part of the legislation.
-That comes in exchange for the horse tracks giving up the right to be an online poker operator.
+However, this year’s effort held more potential than the 2015 push in that the horse racing industry was largely in favor of the bill.
+This was thanks to a subsidy in the tens of millions of dollars it would receive as part of the legislation.
+In exchange, the horse tracks gave up the right to be an online poker operator.